powsybl/powsybl-open-rao/docs/input-data/crac/cse.md

 OpenRAO creates the opposite keys by itself, therefore there is no need to specify it.
 ⚠️*There isn't any check performed to verify that an applied set-point is between the ranges' min and max.*

+> For more information on how hvdc range action are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md)

 ### Network Actions

 #### generator action